 - 3 What is epilepsy?

 - 4 Diagnosing epilepsy

 - 8 Tests to diagnose epilepsy

 - 11 What do my results mean?

-- 14 Treatment for epilepsy
+- 15 Treatment for epilepsy

 - 15 Reacting to a diagnosis

-Scan this QR code for further information around diagnosis:
+Scan this QR code for further information

-For further information around diagnosis visit epilepsysociety.org.uk/diagnosis
+For up-to-date information visit epilepsysociety.org.uk/diagnosis